Certain lifestyle changes may help you manage your cancer and are important for overall quality of health.

 High levels of estrogen have been linked to the development of breast cancer.
 For older women, the greatest exposure to estrogen is via postmenopausal hormone replacement.
 Estrogen replacement has been shown to reduce the onset of

-, as well as reduce numerous side effects associated with
+osteoporosis, as well as reduce numerous side effects associated with

-.
+menopause.
 It has also been shown to reduce the likelihood of

-.
+colon cancer.
 Therefore, you should have a frank conversation with your doctor as to the risks and benefits of estrogen replacement relative to breast cancer.